Novia-RDI-Seafaring/mcp-fmi/CONTRIBUTING.md

-# Contributing to MCP-FMU
+# Contributing to MCP-FMI

-Thank you for your interest in contributing to MCP-FMU!
+Thank you for your interest in contributing to MCP-FMI!
 This document provides guidelines and instructions for development.

 ## Development Setup

 ### Prerequisites
-- Python 3.9 or higher
+- Python 3.11 or higher
 - [uv](https://docs.astral.sh/uv/pip/packages/) package manager
 - Git